Making the Most of a Road Trip

 3 Steps of the Brainstorming Process

-- RE-LISTING: Finally, organize your ideas according to the groups or clusters created by the semantic mind-map.
+Finally, organize your ideas according to the groups or clusters created by the semantic mind-map.
 Identify the central idea (main point) of the various clusters and list supporting details beneath, and then prioritize these clusters/main points into a logical order.
-Re-listing results in a rudimentary outline of your initial thoughts and ideas.
+Re-listing results in a rough outline of your initial thoughts and ideas.

-You start off with a jumbled, disorganized pile of coins (ideas).
-Nickels, dimes, quarters, pennies—there’s no rhyme or reason to their scattered placement on the kitchen table.
-This is your initial attempt at free-listing.
+When you start off with a jumbled pile of coins (ideas)—nickels, dimes, quarters, pennies—there’s no rhyme or reason to their scattered placement on the kitchen table.
+This is like your initial, disorganized attempt at free-listing.

 To start putting the coins in their appropriate place, you gather them up and put them into a coin-sorting machine (semantic mind-map).
 The machine divides the coins (ideas) by kind, just like the bubbles of a mind-map divide your ideas by category.

 Finally, watch as your coins come out of the sorting machine in rows of quarters, dimes, and nickels neatly arranged (re-list).
 In this way, putting your ideas through a mind-map will help you rearrange them into newly organized lists that set the priorities for your paper.